sglanger/pg_hl7/README.md

 # pg_hl7
 postgres extentions for handling hl7

-this is intended to be a two part Compose project, enabling a MIRTH DOcker client to use postgres as a backend dbase for its HL7 channel configuration (via mirthdb) as well as a persistent dbase for the processed HL7 inputs (rsnadb).
+this is intended to be a two part Compose project, enabling a MIRTH Docker client to use postgres as a backend dbase for its HL7 channel configuration (via mirthdb) as well as a persistent dbase for the processed HL7 inputs (rsnadb).

 For the status of each component, refer to the READMEs in their respective folders.
 They work in a standalone fashion now (4-25).
 When the below is finished they will work under the control of the single compose.yaml file

-# to Use and Deploy this Stack under Compose (all below is pending)
+### to Use and Deploy this Stack under Compose (all below is pending)

 ### Clone this repo